Cost of Raising Twins: What You Can Expect

 - Start college funds with a 529 Plan

-By staying educated on what’s available to you and your double-sized family, you will find that you will all be fine.
+By staying educated on what’s available to you and your double-sized family, you will find that there are ways to reduce the cost of raising twins.
 You can relax and once again feel like the lucky parents of twins.